 Ps 17:13-15 – ‘As for me, in righteousness I will see your face; I shall be satisfied when I awake in your likeness’ (cf. Job 19:26 and Ps 11:7)

-Ps 27:4 – the house/temple not yet built (the prayer will be answered when Ezek 44:3 comes to pass and David dines at the table of his Lord)
+Ps 27:4 – the house/temple not yet built (the prayer will be answered when Ezek 44:3 comes to pass and David dines at his Lord’s table)

 Ps 27:13 – normally ‘the land of the living’ is simply the earth, distinct from Sheol under the earth, but here it is the land of the resurrected